 Companies cannot rely on old methods of doing business.
-In fact, a key to surviving through any crises lies in a company’s ability to adjust its customer experience strategy, channels, business practices, or models.
+In fact, a key to surviving any crisis lies in a company’s ability to adjust its customer experience strategy, channels, business practices, or models.
 Brands should elevate a customer experience strategy with innovative platforms such as eCommerce and the digitalisation of other transactions.

 For instance, to reduce physical interaction to lessen the risks of spreading the virus, most retailers have responded by offering free home deliveries for customers who are more than 65 years old.
 To aid compliance, stores also limit the number of people who can enter and place markers for physical distancing practices.

 In addition, e-commerce and online food delivery businesses worldwide are providing contactless options.
 All of these are aimed toward convenience, simplicity, security, and safety.

 In a nutshell, it is how customers feel about their overall interaction with a business.
 So, how do you ensure customer relationship management?
 SuperOffice says 74% of customer experience influences loyalty – and compared to 3 yrs ago, 60% of customers now have more power.

 On the other hand, LawnStarter claims that more than half (61%) of customers say they would switch to a competitor after just one unfavourable experience; this number increases to 76% after numerous negative experiences.

 While 86% are willing to pay 13% to 18% more for a better experience.
 Depending on customer experiences, a 10 out of 10 rating generates 2.4x more revenue.